 Spirit-Sun multiplies himself.

-So is it true that the world is living in every place, which is clear from motion and generation, so it is proved that the hot Sun can pull the vapors from the earth and make them very subtle, but also forms the same animal souls?
+So is it true that the world is living in every place, clear from motion and generation, so it is proved that the hot Sun can pull the vapors from the earth and make them very subtle, but also forms the same animal souls?
 So the spirit is widespread all over the universe while, at the same time, being in every little part of the universe; his action generates different forms and makes up different spirits.
 Plotinus pointed out the difference between great and little spirits, universal and particular.
 But there isn’t the same difference because the spirit and warmth of the sun and sky do not feed the essence of things below, but for himself, because it is fitted out with the ability to multiply himself.

 Apollonius of Thiana and the seven rings.